 DIY gowns come in two basic styles.
 One is more smock-like and more likely to be used by patients or less-at-risk care staff.
 The other style is called an isolation gown that covers more thoroughly and tightly with elastic around the ends of the long sleeves and a much higher neckline.
 We were only able to source one reputable free pattern for each style.
 However, you can purchase commercial patterns from a variety of sources.
 Bear in mind that gown construction takes much more fabric – usually 2+ yards.

 Early on, there were a lot on concerns about whether DIY masks were even appropriate to make.
-There was conflicting information from news sources, the World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), and local governments about what could and could not be used.
-As mentioned above, that is no longer the case.
-There’s one big reason for the change: there is increasing evidence that this virus can be spread by pre-symptomatic and asymptomatic carriers.
-A face mask is one of the best ways to cut down on airborne respiratory droplet spread in public.
+There was conflicting information from news sources, the WHO, the CDC, and local governments about what could and could not be used.
+That is no longer the case.
+Since April, the CDC and others have been advising the public to wear cloth masks in public spaces.
+A face mask continues to be one of the best ways to cut down on airborne respiratory droplet spread.
 Wearing a mask in public also keeps you more aware of not touching your own face.